Location: About 80 km northwest of Cuzco in the Andes Mountains in Peru

 The Inca Trail

 Machu Pichu visit is an adventure through forested hilly tracts.
 The trail takes you almost vertically upwards to Machu Picchu from the basin of River Urubamba.
 Before embarking on this trek you need to acclimatize at Cusco almost 80 km away.
 The journey from Urubamba to Machu Picchu up the slopes of Andes Mountains takes three or four days and is entirely trekked.
 This is an exquisite trek and hence focus your efforts and energies on this trek.

 Accommodation in Machu Picchu

-At one of the most enigmatic destinations you can spend a few blissful days and nights at 8000 feet over sea level.
-Sanctuary Lodge Hotel at the site of the ruins offers you a fantastic combination of Peru's cultural heritage and modern day amenities.
-Its 29 rooms and 2 suites are well appointed and offer amenities like mini bar, telephone, cable television and safe deposit boxes.
+At one of the most enigmatic destinations, you can spend a few blissful days and nights at 8000 feet above sea level.
+Sanctuary Lodge Hotel at the site of the ruins offers you a fantastic combination of Peru’s cultural heritage and modern-day amenities.
+Its 29 rooms and 2 suites are well-appointed and offer amenities like mini bar, telephone, cable television, and safe deposit boxes.
 Tinkuy Restaurant offers you the best Peruvian cuisine and other international delicacies.